Ashif4354/PC_On_Notifier/README.md

 PC ON Notifier is a simple yet powerful utility that notifies you via Discord whenever your Windows PC is switched on.
 This tool ensures you stay informed about your system's status with ease.

+## Use Case
+This can be used to monitor if someone signs in to your PC without your knowledge.
+By receiving a Discord notification each time your PC starts, you can stay informed about any unauthorized access or suspicious activity on your system.

 ## Key Features
 - **Built with Python**: The entire project is developed using Python, showcasing the flexibility and power of the language.
 - **Discord Notifications**: Sends a custom notification to your Discord webhook when the PC starts.